Mixing Oil Paints "Technique Guide"

-Mixing pigments within an oil medium is different than mixing pigments in water-based media, oils actually, with its delayed dry times, enables the artist to make full use of his brilliant pigments.
+Mixing pigments within an oil medium is different than mixing pigments in water-based media, oils actually, with their delayed dry times, enable the artist to make full use of his brilliant pigments.

 Paint is a dispersion of small, colored, insoluble particles (pigments) in a liquid medium composed of solvent(turpentine oil or clove oil) and binder(Linseed oil and Safflower oil).

-Oil pigments straight out of the tube can be challenging to use due to aggregations and consistency, When mixing oil paints, The artist needs to break the aggregated pigments into fine particles and disperse it into the oil medium of choice, that means it would be a thin film of oil around every pigment particle.
+Oil pigments straight out of the tube can be challenging to use due to aggregations and consistency, When mixing oil paints, The artist needs to break the aggregated pigments into fine particles and disperse them into the oil medium of choice, which means it would be a thin film of oil around every pigment particle.

 The "fat over lean" rule is key, the primary layer is to be leaner in terms of oil than the successive layer above, notice, Fat over Lean refers to the oil painting principle that applying paint with a higher ratio of oil to color pigments over paint with a lower ratio of oil to color pigments can ensure a more flexible paint film that will not crack later.